 Manual Launch option.

-1-Click Launch tab selected, make sure that all sections match your
+With the 1-Click Launch tab selected, make sure that all sections match

-reduce cost, you need to choose the region closest to your location.
+vpc-484bb12f.
+To reduce cost, you need to choose the region closest to

-On the 1-Click Launch tab, you select your region in the Region section.
-Note that your choice of the region is preserved from the previous screen where it is available next to the Continue button.
+On the 1-Click Launch tab, select your region in the Region section.
+By default, the region is the same as the one you chose in the Pricing Information section.

 In this demonstration, we select the

 vpc-aba20dce in the

 VPC Settings section.
 Then, we choose